Zerohour214/Elin-s-Inn-Automatic-Basketball-Casino/README.md

 - Start the click and hold action with a button click or keyboard shortcut.

 ## Installation
+I'm using Python 3.10.0, so if you're using a different version, you might encounter some issues.
+Higher version are fine though.
+Just not too old ;v.
 1. **Clone the repository**:
    ```sh
    git clone https://github.com/Zerohour214/mouse-click-hold-automation.git